spix-777/annNet/README.md

 # annNet
-# Anonymity in Net , random MAC address, host/local/computer name and VPN for macOS
+# Anonymity in Net , random MAC address, host/local/computer name and VPN with TOR for macOS

 ...
 Notes ...